Gravitational wave: History

 After years of producing null results, improved detectors became operational in 2015.
 On 11 February 2016, the LIGO-Virgo collaborations announced the first observation of gravitational waves, from a signal (dubbed GW150914) detected at 09:50:45 GMT on 14 September 2015 of two black holes with masses of 29 and 36 solar masses merging about 1.3 billion light-years away.
 During the final fraction of a second of the merger, it released more than 50 times the power of all the stars in the observable universe combined.
-The signal increased in frequency from 35 to 250 Hz over 10 cycles (5 orbits) as it rose in strength for a period of 0.2 second.
+The signal increased in frequency from 35 to 250 Hz over 10 cycles (5 orbits) as it rose in strength for a period of 0.2 seconds.
 The mass of the new merged black hole was 62 solar masses.
 Energy equivalent to three solar masses was emitted as gravitational waves.
 The signal was seen by both LIGO detectors in Livingston and Hanford, with a time difference of 7 milliseconds due to the angle between the two detectors and the source.
 The signal came from the Southern Celestial Hemisphere, in the rough direction of (but much farther away than) the Magellanic Clouds.
 The confidence level of this being an observation of gravitational waves was 99.99994%.

 A year earlier, the BICEP2 collaboration claimed that they had detected the imprint of gravitational waves in the cosmic microwave background.
 However, they were later forced to retract this result.

 In 2017, the Nobel Prize in Physics was awarded to Rainer Weiss, Kip Thorne and Barry Barish for their role in the detection of gravitational waves.

-In 2023, NANOGrav, EPTA, PPTA, InPTA, and CPTA announced that they found evidence of a gravitational wave background.
-North American Nanohertz Observatory for Gravitational Waves states, that they were created over cosmological time scales by supermassive black holes, identifying the distinctive Hellings-Downs curve in 15 years of radio observations of 67 pulsars.
+In 2023, results from pulsar timing arrays were announced suggesting evidence of a gravitational wave background.
+Complex analysis of radio observations over 15 years of 67 pulsars showed correlations that matches the Hellings-Downs curve, consistent with a stochastic gravitational wave background.

 Similar results are published by European Pulsar Timing Array, who claimed a $3\sigma$-significance.
-They expect that a $5\sigma$-significance will be achieved by 2025 by combining the measurements of several collaborations.
+The frequency dependence of this background radiation differs from models of the expected source, merging supermassive black hole binaries and other sources cannot yet be ruled out.